 - 3. Start the engine and run the engine until the thermostat opens. - 4.
-Add 0.473 L (0.5 qt) of 269-1948 non-foaming detergent.
-If the cooling system capacity exceeds 113.6 L (30 US gal), add enough detergent to equal approximately 2-3% cooling system capacity.
+Add a non-foaming detergent containing tripolypentasodium phosphate (TSP) to equal approximately 2-3% cooling system capacity.

 Note: Pre-dissolve the detergent in approximately 19 L (5 US gallons) of acceptable quality water.
 Add this mixture directly to the cooling system and top off the cooling system with water.